 According to UNESCO, the Galapagos archipelago is made up of 127 islands, islets and rocks.
 Of these, there are 19 large islands, four of which are inhabited.
 A whole manner of exotic wildlife calls these islands home, from the rare land iguana to the giant tortoise.

-Sadly for backpackers, a trip to the Galapagos does not come cheap.
+Even though Ecuador is one of the cheapest countries in South America, a trip to the Galapagos does not come without a hefty price tag.
 There are two ways to see the islands, either by cruise (most costly) or by land hopping (still costly but less so).
 To help you decide whether this is a splurge you’re willing to make, have a read of this traveller’s account.

 The Galapagos are undoubtedly one of the world’s most incredible destinations.
 They’re utterly magical and the residents, both human and animal, will capture your heart.
 Heading to the Galapagos?
 Check out this hiking & diving Galapagos trip run by Ecuatraveling.

 Officially known as Baños Agua de Santa, Baños is the adventure capital of Ecuador.
 Hugely popular with backpackers and known for its lively traveller and expat community, this is a must-visit spot on your Ecuador itinerary!

 Although Baños attracts mainly adrenaline seekers, it has something for the more chilled out traveller too.
 FYI: It’s named after the hot springs dotted about the town, rather than the public convenience!

 If you want to get the blood pumping, there’s an endless list of activities: ziplining, canyoning, puenteing (very much like bungee jumping), mountain biking, and rafting, to name a few.
 It’s the most popular backpacking spot in the central highlands, so it’s best to book accommodation before you arrive.